Treehouse of Horror XXVI: Reception

 The episode received a 2.8 rating and was watched by a total of 6.75 million people, making it the most watched show on Fox that night.

 The episode received mixed reviews.
 Dennis Perkins of The A.V.
 Club gave the episode a B−, calling it "middling".
 He wrote that the first segment "just goes for the gore" and that there was "not much glee in the dark humor"; though he did praise Bart's death montage and compared it to those of Emperor Joker and its Batman: The Brave and the Bold adaptation, he concluded that the segment "is as repetitive as murdering your arch-enemy again and again and again."
 He was more favoring towards the satire in "Homerzilla", but concluded that it had "not too much meat on [its] bones", and decried the lack of originality in the final segment, although he approved of Principal Skinner correcting graffiti to call himself a "wiener".

 Jesse Schedeen of IGN gave the episode 6.9 out of 10, saying that it "offers a decent lineup of darker Springfield adventures.
 The standout is the return of Sideshow Bob, a story entertaining enough it really deserved its own, full-length episode.
 "Homerzilla" also has its moments.
 And while the lack of originality in "Telepaths of Glory" is disappointing, as a whole this episode is entertaining enough to fall comfortably in the middle of the pack as far as "Treehouse of Horror" episodes go."

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He stated that the episode was "fun and has its share of laughs, but doesn’t raise the dead or leave a dent in the family car."

+Colin Piwtorak of The Daily of the University of Washington thought the episode was "lazy and uncreative" and stated that the best part was the segment by John Kricfalusi.